The Lumineers release “Sleep on the floor” Live from Wrigley Field

 Ashley Cardenas

-Ashley Cardenas is currently attending CSU Northridge where she is pursuing a BA in Public Relations and currently holds a AA in journalism.
-She loves everything about live music and especially enjoys the indie pop/rock music scene.
+Ashley Cardenas is staff writer currently attending CSU Northridge where she is pursuing a BA in Public Relations and currently holds a AA in journalism.
+She loves everything about live music and enjoys a wide range of music including reggaeton, alternative, pop and especially indie/ indie rock.

 Leave a Reply